OrchardCMS/OrchardDoc/Documentation/Feature-roadmap.markdown

 #### Priorities for Orchard 1.8:

-This release is expected to be released for November 2013
+This release is expected to be released for February 2014

 * Migration to Microsoft .NET 4.5 (done)
   * Upgrade project targets